Medically reviewed by Drugs.com. Last updated on Aug 1, 2019.

 1% to 10%:

-<1% (Limited to important or life-threatening): Alopecia, anaphylaxis, anemia, exacerbation of hepatitis B, hepatomegaly, hyperbilirubinemia, hyperglycemia, immune reconstitution syndrome, lactic acidosis, liver steatosis, lymphadenopathy, myasthenia, paresthesia, peripheral neuropathy, pruritus, pure red cell aplasia, redistribution of body fat, rhabdomyolysis, splenomegaly, stomatitis, urticaria, weakness, wheezing
+<1%, postmarketing, and/or case reports: Alopecia, anaphylaxis, anemia, asthenia, cramps, exacerbation of hepatitis B, hyperbilirubinemia, hyperglycemia, immune reconstitution syndrome, lactic acidosis, liver steatosis, muscle cramps, myasthenia, pruritus, pure red cell aplasia, redistribution of body fat, rhabdomyolysis, urticaria

 Concerns related to adverse effects:

-• Lactic acidosis/hepatomegaly: [US Boxed Warning]: Lactic acidosis and severe hepatomegaly with steatosis have been reported with nucleoside analogues, including fatal cases; suspend treatment in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity; use with caution in patients with risk factors for liver disease (risk may be increased with female gender, obesity, pregnancy or prolonged exposure); transaminase elevation may/may not accompany hepatomegaly and steatosis.
+• Lactic acidosis/hepatomegaly: Lactic acidosis and severe hepatomegaly with steatosis have been reported with nucleoside analogues, including fatal cases; suspend treatment in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity.
+Use with caution in patients with risk factors for liver disease (risk may be increased with female gender or obesity) and discontinue in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or hepatotoxicity (transaminase elevation may/may not accompany hepatomegaly and steatosis).

-• Pancreatitis: Has been reported, particularly in HIV-infected children with a history of nucleoside use.
+• Pancreatitis: Has been reported, particularly in HIV-infected pediatric patients with a history of nucleoside use.
+Discontinue treatment if signs of symptoms of pancreatitis occur.

-• Chronic hepatitis B: [US Boxed Warning]: Monitor patients closely for several months following discontinuation of therapy for chronic hepatitis B; clinical exacerbations may occur, including fatal cases.
-Monitor hepatic function with clinical and laboratory follow up for at least several months after hepatitis B treatment discontinuation.
+• Chronic hepatitis B: [US Boxed Warning]: Severe acute exacerbations of hepatitis B (some fatal) have been reported in patients with HBV or HIV/HBV coinfection who have discontinued lamivudine; hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months after discontinuation.
 Initiate antihepatitis B (HBV) medications if clinically appropriate.

 • Renal impairment: Use with caution in patients with renal impairment; dosage reduction recommended.